Trending Topics

 2. Event management

-The decision that leaders make in the minutes and hours after an LODD are critical.
+The decisions that leaders make in the minutes and hours after an LODD are critical.
 This is the time to remember the survivors, family members, and workforce and assure we make a positive, lasting impression.
 Your workforce will always remember how you treated the family and hope that their own family would be treated with the same respect and dignity.
 A death is a very stressful situation for all involved.
 Your leadership will require sound judgment, critical thinking, compassion and empathy.

 3. Post-event follow-up